UK PM Johnson's Brexit 'brain' Cummings to resign by year end | Politics

 UK PM Johnson's Brexit 'brain' Cummings to resign by year end

-Dominic Cummings, one of British Prime Minister Boris Johnson's most powerful advisers, will leave his position at the heart of Downing Street when Brexit is done at year-end, after an internal battle over who should be Johnson's chief of staff.

-Cummings, who masterminded the 2016 Brexit referendum vote and Johnson's 2019 landslide election bid, told the BBC that his position had not changed since January when he said he wanted to be largely redundant by the end of this year.
-Transport Secretary Grant Shapps told Sky that Cummings had planned not to stay in his position as Johnson's senior adviser for much more than a year, once Britain left informal membership of the European Union.
+Dominic Cummings, British Prime Minister Boris Johnson's most powerful adviser, will step down by year-end, reducing the sway of Brexit hardliners as Johnson tries to recast his premiership after a series of coronavirus failures.
+Cummings, who masterminded the 2016 Brexit referendum vote and Johnson's 2019 landslide election win, told the BBC that he wanted to be largely redundant by the end of this year, once Britain has left informal membership of the European Union.

-"As he wrote right at the beginning of the year in his own words, he planned to make himself largely redundant this year with the big thing that he'd worked on, of course, which was Brexit coming to an end at the end of the transition period which is December 31," Shapps said.
-The exit of one of Johnson's closest allies marks one of the most significant changes to the prime minister's inner circle to date: Cummings was cast by some as Johnson's "brain" - a figure who wielded significant influence.
+The exit of Johnson's presiding right hand man marks one of the most significant changes to the prime minister's inner circle to date: Cummings was cast by some as Johnson's "brain" - a figure who wielded pivotal influence.
+A committed Brexiteer, he was seen by European diplomats as a hardline influence on Johnson over Brexit and the proponent of Madman Theory - a reference to ex-U.S. president Richard Nixon's attempt to convince the Soviet Union that he was irrational during the Cold War.

 Cummings is seen by allies and enemies as a ruthless strategist who cares little for the conventions of traditional British politics.
-Known as "Dom" to his friends, who regard him as a visionary, he was described by former Prime Minister David Cameron as a "career psychopath."
-He scorns the accepted Westminster dress code of a suit and tie, wearing jeans and t-shirts in Downing Street, often accompanied by an ill-fitting woollen hat.
-Many Conservative lawmakers dislike his style.
+Known as "Dom" to his friends, who regard him as a visionary, he was described by former Prime Minister David Cameron as a "career psychopath".
+He scorns the accepted Westminster dress code of a suit and tie, wearing jeans and T-shirts in Downing Street, often topped off by an ill-fitting woollen hat.
+Many Conservative lawmakers dislike his style and some have been pressing Johnson to reboot his premiership after a series of blunders over COVID.

-But Cummings helped Johnson navigate the maze of Brexit and provoked parliament into opposing Brexit, setting the scene for Johnson's victory in the 2019 election - the biggest majority his party has achieved since Margaret Thatcher's 1987 election victory.
-Cummings also likes to scold reporters.
-In 2019, he told Reuters to stop asking about Brexit: "You guys should get outside London and go to talk to people who are not rich remainers."
+But Cummings helped Johnson navigate the tortuous follow-through from the 2016 Brexit vote amid a hung parliament and steer his quest for the prime ministership.
+That set the scene for Johnson's victory in the 2019 election with the biggest majority his party has achieved since Margaret Thatcher's 1987 re-election.

 ALSO READ